thooks1203/echodeed/EchoDeed_University_Partnership_Strategy_2025-09-18.md

 ## 🎪 **BURLINGTON CHRISTIAN ACADEMY INTEGRATION**

 ### **BCA Partnership Positioning:**
-> "George, we want Burlington Christian Academy to be our founding research partner with the University of North Carolina.
+> "George, we want Burlington Christian Academy to be our founding research partner with Elon University - literally in your backyard, less than 5 miles away!
 BCA students will be the first to participate in groundbreaking research proving that daily kindness practice improves academic performance.
-This positions BCA as an educational innovator and provides the platform at no cost during the research period."
+This positions BCA as an educational innovator alongside Elon's School of Education, and provides the platform at no cost during the research period."

 ### **BCA Research Benefits:**
 - **Free Platform Access**: No cost during 12-18 month research period